semoog/ecommerce/part-three.md

 The cart PUT endpoint will be similar, but is intended to change the quantity of a particular item in the cart.
 If the new quantity is 0, simply remove the item from the cart altogether.

 *Note*:  You'll see that no GET endpoint was created.
 Instead, we will simply send the entire cart whenever the user is retrieved.
 Look at Mongoose's [.populate()](http://mongoosejs.com/docs/populate.html) method.
-Wheverver you are getting your user, add the .populate to populate your cart before sending it to the client.
+Wherever you are getting your user, add the .populate to populate your cart before sending it to the client.

 ### Order